Jianqoq/Sclabel/README.md

 4. Annotation(single file)

-Click annotation button in the main window will popup a new window.
+Click the annotation button in the main window will popup a new window.
 You can drag a folder or an image to it.
 Click confirm will enter the annotation mode.
-In the labelling mode, a dialog box will popup after mouse release event is triggered and then you can either type a new name or click an item inside the list box.
-On the right hand side, you will see a list of annotation information.
+In the labeling mode, a dialog box will pop up after the mouse release event is triggered and then you can either type a new name or click an item inside the list box.
+On the right-hand side, you will see a list of annotation information.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/GIF2.gif)

-Double click an item can select a specific box then you will only be able to resize this box.
-Double click again can cancel the selection.
-You can delete any boxes by right click item in the list.
+Double-click can select a specific box then you will only be able to resize it.
+Double-click again can cancel the selection.
+You can delete any boxes by right click items in the list.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif3.gif)
 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif4.gif)

-When you are done, press Key_Return or Key_Plus will exit the annotation mode and a json file will be generated in the same directory of image file.
-Press Key_Plus or Key_Return can exit the software and generate labelling file.
+When you are done in single file annotation mode, press Key_Return or Key_Plus will exit the annotation mode and a JSON file will be generated in the same directory of the image file.
+Press Key_Plus or Key_Return can exit the software and generate labeling file.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif5.gif)

-5. Annotation(Multi file)
+5. Annotation(Multi-file)

-For multi image file annotation, operation is simillar to how you do for single file.
+For multi-image file annotation, the operation is similar to how you do for a single file.
 You just need to drag a folder instead of an image.
-If you want to continue labelling, simply click confirm directly and then click OK button.
-Click cancel if you don't want and software will read the image you provided.
+If you want to continue labeling, simply click confirm directly and then click the OK button.
+Click Cancel if you don't want and the software will read the image you provided.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif6.gif)

-Note: After enter the annotation mode, press Key_Arrowleft can go to the next image without saving annotation file, press Key_Plus can go to the next file and generate labelling file, or press Key_Return can exit the software and generate labelling file.
+Note: After entering the annotation mode, press Key_Arrowleft can go to the next image without saving the annotation file, press Key_Plus can go to the next file and generate a labeling file, or press Key_Return can exit the software and generate a labeling file.

-# How does fixed size screenshot works
+# How does fixed size screenshot work
-Image is three dimension array(three dimension tensor).
-For example, we have a shape of array
+The image is three dimension array(three dimension tensor).
+For example, we have the shape of an array
 ```
 In: image = np.array([[[1, 1, 1],
                        [4, 4, 4]],